TwentyFourMinutes/Venflow/README.md

 ### Basic configuration

+_The official documentation and guides can be found [here](https://twentyfourminutes.github.io/Venflow/)_

 In Venflow you are reflecting your PostgreSQL database with the `Database` class, which will host all of your tables.
 This class represents a connection to your database and therefor doesn't support multi threaded use.
 In the following example we will configure a database containing two tables, `Blogs` and `Posts`.
 One Blog contains many posts and a post contains a single Blog.

 ```cs